aesirkth/AESIR-Mjollnir-Simulations/README.md

 - main.m: The main interface, where you need to be for basic usage.
 - set_options.m: Sets options and contains additional non-tunable model parameters (although they can, of course, be changed).
 - setup.m: Initializes the workspace so that we start with a clean slate and all relevant files are added to the path.
+- installer.bat: installs the neccesary python, conda and coolprop dependencies.